slatedocs/slate/source/index.html.md

 ### Simple chain of events rundown
 To put it shortly, here is the chain of events you need to do to have your bot up and running on our server.
 First, make sure you clone the repository we invited you to.
 In this repository, code your bot in the **Bot** class.
 When you are ready to see what it looks like, make a push on the master branch.
 We will build, deploy and run the code you pushed.
 You can see all those steps and their logs on your dashboard, in the team deployment section.
 If your build failed you should push some new code as soon a possible because your bot will be idle during this time.
 On the other hand, if all goes well, you should see your bot interact in the manner you coded.
-We will provide the link to the front end part of the game at a later time, but rest assured, you will be able to see your player move around, gather resources, etc.
+We will provide the link to the front end part of the game at a later time, but stay assured, you will be able to see your player move around, gather resources, etc.

 # Goal of the Game